Skip to main content

 A:

-When a lender receives a FICO® Score, "key score factors" are also delivered, which explain the top factors from the information in the credit report that affected the score.
-The order in which FICO® Score factors are listed is important.
-The first indicates the area that most affected that particular FICO® Score and the second is the next significant area.
+When a lender receives a Credit score, "key score factors" are also delivered, which explain the top factors from the information in the credit report that affected the score.
+The order in which credit score factors are listed is important.
+The first indicates the area that most affected that particular credit score and the second is the next significant area.
 Knowing these score factors can help you better understand your financial health over time.
-However, if you already have a high FICO® Score (usually in the mid-700s or higher), score factors are informative but, not as significant since they represent very marginal areas where your score was affected.
+However, if you already have a high credit score (usually in the mid-700s or higher), score factors are informative but, not as significant since they represent very marginal areas where your score was affected.

 Q: